 A little late I wondered if I could add tracking to my existing solar projector.
 I had done this once before by making a special tilting mount.
 However I realized I can rotate my projector around a horizontal axis as shown below with the head on my tripod.
 If the

 sun is perpendicular to the plane of my base board (blue arrows) then a simple tangent arm drive could rotate the mirror keeping the sun on the screen.
-Well even though there is a tangent error with a tangent arm and the sun’s track is not really straight it should work well enough to keep it on the screen for a considerable length of time so that I don’t have to keep repositioning the mirror so often.
+Well even though there is a tangent error with a tangent arm and the sun’s track is not exactly straight, the idea is to keep it on the screen for a considerable length of time so that I don’t have to keep walking back and forth repositioning the mirror so often.
 Well it worked very nicely and I should have done it sooner.

 Here is better shot.
 A DC gearmotor drives a 6-32 threaded rod and drives a delrin curved split nut kept in contact with a spring.
 The 5 rpm motor was too fast and a simple PWM board didn’t slow it enough so I needed a bit more speed reduction circuitry.

 Here’s the bottom side with 9 volt battery.
 I have one of these in stock for sale for $350 plus shipping and more being made.